MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/service/service-contract-flow.md

     |SV000001|6000|

     7. Choose the **Sign Contract** action and confirm the signing.
     8. Choose **Yes** to confirm creation of a Service Invoice.
-You'll receive a confirmation message with the Service Invoice number.
+You receive a confirmation message with the Service Invoice number.

 3. Post the Service Invoice
    1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Invoices**, and then choose the related link.
    2. Locate the Service Invoice and choose the **Post** action.

-### <a name="results-1"></a>Results
+### Results

-- A Signed Service Contract will be created, with Ledger Entries
+- A Signed Service Contract is created, with Ledger Entries
-- A Posted Service Invoice will be created
+- A Posted Service Invoice is created

-## <a name="create-a-service-order-for-a-service-contract-and-assign-resources"></a>Creating a Service Order for a Service Contract and Assign Resources
+## Create a service order for a service contract and assign resources

-### <a name="scenario-2"></a>Scenario
+### Scenario

-Charles, the service manager, will create the Service Orders for regular maintenance orders under Service Contract, then review the Dispatch Board to assign them.
+Charles, the service manager, creates the Service Orders for regular maintenance orders under Service Contract, then review the Dispatch Board to assign them.

-### <a name="steps-1"></a>Steps
+### Steps

-1. Run the Service Orders that will fulfil the obligations of active Service Contracts.
+1. Run the Service Orders that fulfil the obligations of active Service Contracts.
    1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Create Contract Service Orders**, and then choose the related link.
    2. Enter the beginning and ending dates of the month in the Starting Date and Ending Date fields in the Options FastTab
    3. Choose **OK** to confirm creation of Service Orders.
-You'll receive a confirmation message with number of created Service Orders.
+You receive a confirmation message with number of created Service Orders.

 2. Review the Orders awaiting assignment via the Dispatch Board
    1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Dispatch Board**, and then choose the related link.
-   2. The Dispatch Board will show all open Service Orders, along with the **No. of Allocations** to show if the Service Orders have been assigned to a Resource.
+   2. The Dispatch Board shows all open Service Orders, along with the **No. of Allocations** to show if the Service Orders are assigned to a Resource.
    3. Choosing the **Show Documents** action to open a Service Order.
-You will see that the Service Item Lines FactBox will show which Resources are skilled at working with this item.
+You see that the Service Item Lines FactBox shows which Resources are skilled at working with this item.

 3. Assign a Resource to the Service Order
    1. From the Service Order, choose the Line action **Resource Allocations**